-- Make sure all components that are used by your application, as there are the qooxdoo SDK itself and any additional qooxdoo library or contribution that you use, are equally accessible by the web server. - In the case of contribs referenced through the contrib:// pseudo protocol in your application configuration, these are downloaded and stored in the download cache directory so make sure this path is included in your considerations.
-Use the info job to find this path on your system. - Make sure the relative paths on the web server match those on your file system, e.g. if your app lives on the file system at and your qooxdoo installation is at and the server path to your app is
+- Make sure all components that are used by your application, as there are the qooxdoo SDK itself and any additional qooxdoo library or contribution that you use, are equally accessible by the web server. - Make sure the relative paths on the web server match those on your file system, e.g. if your app lives on the file system at and your qooxdoo installation is at /a/b/Z/qooxdoo-sdk and the server path to your app is /web/apps/myapp so that relative references like

-/a/b/A/myapp
+''' /a/b/A/myapp